Early College

 Scholarships | There are more opportunities for scholarships. | Scholarships are limited. |

 Major selection | Center for Academic Advising advisors work with students in their first year until they are able to declare into their major.
 Advisors work with students to meet major admission requirements and explore career options suitable for their interests. | Transfer students are advised by their academic major department unless they do not meet the necessary pre-requisite requirements.
-Students who are not major ready will work with an advisor from the Center for Academic Advising |
+Students who are not major ready will work with an advisor from the Center for Academic Advising. |

-Orientation | First-Year Orientation is mandatory. | Transfer orientation is mandatory.
-Parents/guests are not able to attend transfer orientation. |
+Orientation | First-Year Orientation is mandatory. | Transfer orientation is mandatory. |

-Housing | On-campus housing is mandatory. | On campus housing is not guaranteed and space is limited. |
+Housing | On-campus housing is mandatory. | On-campus housing is not guaranteed and space is limited. |

 Regardless of how you apply, your transferable college credits will be evaluated and your class standing will be determined based on the number of credit hours you've successfully completed.
 Please note that an associate degree does not necessarily ensure that you will be able to complete all remaining degree requirements in two years.